gorse-io/docs/src/docs/concepts/evaluation.md

 ::: tip

-The recall of indices are listed in the "System Status" section of dashboard homepage.
+The recalls of indices are listed in the "System Status" section of the dashboard homepage.

 ![](../../img/evaluation-neighbor-index-recall.jpeg =400x)
 ![](../../img/evaluation-mf-index-recall.jpeg =400x)

-If the recall of an index is extremely low, consider to turn off the index.
+If the recall of an index is extremely low, consider turning off the index.

 :::